NOTE: All entries, in bold type, indicate lower case or capitalization as appropriate

 résumé.
 Requires both accents or none at all.

 Reunion.
 Capitalize when referring to the annual Colgate event and the year is included.
-Lowercase in generic references [Please join us at Reunion 2013.
-They had a reunion at camp over the summer.].
+Lowercase in generic references (Please join us at Reunion 2020.
+They gathered at reunion under the tents.).

 Romance.
 Capitalize when referring to the group of languages developed from Latin (as French, Italian, or Spanish).